kevinfjiang/NBATextAlerts/ReadMe.md

 ## π.
 How it works:
 I'm a student, so I will explain my design decisions by file going by file.
 I used crontab to automate this task mostly.
+This will be less in depth and more about the design philosophies

 **PATH.py**
   Houses all the constants(player name, event)used and paths to files.
 For certain files, such as python or the directory location,